-Definition - a degree conferred in recognition of achievement, merit or public service and without the recipient having had to fulfill the usual prerequisites for the awarding of the degree.
+Definition: a degree conferred in recognition of achievement, merit or public service and without the recipient having had to fulfil the usual prerequisites for the awarding of the degree.

-- G13.1R The Academic Board shall establish a committee to which it shall delegate responsibility for approving nominations for the award of honorary degrees - G13.2R The University reserves the grant of honorary degrees normally to persons who have made a major contribution to the work of the University or in recognition of achievement associated more widely with or supportive of its mission, aims and activities whether in business, cultural endeavour, education, the professions, public service, science or technology or otherwise
+- G13.1R The Academic Board shall establish a committee to which it shall delegate responsibility for approving nominations for the award of honorary degrees. - G13.2R The University reserves the grant of honorary degrees normally to persons who have made a major contribution to the work of the University or in recognition of achievement associated more widely with or supportive of its mission, aims and activities whether in business, cultural endeavour, education, the professions, public service, science or technology or otherwise.

-- G13.3R The award of an Honorary Masters degree will normally be reserved for persons of distinction whose achievements or attainments are of substantial significance or importance - G13.4R The award of an Honorary Doctorate will normally be reserved for persons of distinction whose achievements or attainments are of outstanding significance or importance - G13.5R The Vice-Chancellor shall establish the means of generating confidential nominations for consideration by the committee - G13.6R Within the other provisions of the Academic Regulations, the committee may establish more specific criteria for the honorary degrees to be awarded in a particular year or at a particular ceremony - G13.7R Honorary degrees shall normally be conferred on behalf of the University by the Chair of the Academic Board at a suitable public ceremony and shall not normally be conferred in absentia
+- G13.3R The award of an Honorary Masters degree will normally be reserved for persons of distinction whose achievements or attainments are of substantial significance or importance. - G13.4R The award of an Honorary Doctorate will normally be reserved for persons of distinction whose achievements or attainments are of outstanding significance or importance. - G13.5R The award of an Honorary Doctorate of the University will normally be reserved for persons who have demonstrated exceptional achievement and distinguished service to the University, the educationally disadvantaged and in areas of special educational concern to the University. - G13.6R The Vice-Chancellor shall establish the means of generating confidential nominations for consideration by the committee. - G13.7R Within the other provisions of the Academic Regulations and Procedures, the committee may establish more specific criteria for the honorary degrees to be awarded in a particular year or at a particular ceremony. - G13.8R Honorary degrees shall normally be conferred on behalf of the University by the Chair of the Academic Board at a suitable public ceremony and shall not normally be conferred in absentia.